Clippers' Griffin to miss rest of playoffs with toe injury - News 12 Now

 The Clippers were up 2-0 in 2013 before losing to Memphis in six games after Griffin stepped on teammate Lamar Odom and injured his ankle.

-The Clippers have been without injured backup guard Austin Rivers (strained left hamstring) for the first three games of the playoffs.
+The Clippers have been without injured backup guard Austin Rivers (strained left hamstring) for the first three games of the playoffs and Rivers said he’ll miss Game 4.

+“The game plan will obviously be a little different, but we’ve still got to come prepared to play,” Jazz forward Joe Johnson said.
+“It could cause for the Clippers to be a dangerous team without him. … Last night was kind of a carbon copy of what happened to us in Game 1, only Rudy (Gobert) went out first play.

+“I kind of understood that it would be dangerous because you get such a heavy dose of Chris Paul.”

 For more AP NBA coverage: https://apnews.com/tag/NBAbasketball